Paterson, New Jersey: Climate

 The climate in this area is characterized by hot, humid summers and generally cool to cold winters.
-According to the Köppen Climate Classification system, Paterson has a humid continental climate, abbreviated "Dfa" on climate maps.
-Despite the size of the city, it has no weather reporting station, and thus, no historic climate data.
+According to the Köppen Climate Classification system, Paterson has a humid subtropical climate, abbreviated Cfa on climate maps.
+Despite the size of the city, it has no weather reporting station, and thus, no historical climate data.
 Paterson uses Newark's airport for its local weather.

 Demographics

 According to then-Mayor Jose Torres, Paterson had 52 distinct ethnic groups in 2014.
-By 2020, Paterson had the second-largest Muslim population in the United States by percentage, and nearly 100 languages were spoken in Paterson, many of them Arabic dialects.
+By 2020, Paterson had the second-largest Muslim population in the United States by percentage.
 Paterson's rapidly growing Bangladeshi American, Turkish American, Arab American, Albanian American, Bosnian American, Dominican American, and Peruvian American communities are among the largest and most prominent in the United States, the latter owing partially to the presence of the Consulate of Peru.
 Paterson's Muslim population has been estimated at 25,000 to 30,000.
 Paterson has become a prime destination for one of the fastest-growing communities of Dominican Americans, who have become the city's largest ethnic group.
 The Puerto Rican population has established a highly significant presence as well.

-Demographic surveys and census data find Paterson has the highest percentage of disabled persons of any city with more than 100,000 residents, with about 30% of males and 29% of females not classified as poor listed as having a disability.